konvica/konvica.github.io/_posts/2021-06-27-ReadPersonalData.md

 title: Scanning documents for personal data
 ---

 The business idea of identification of sensitive data needs no introduction.
-In my opinion it is one of the most popular usecases for Machine Learning.
+In my opinion, it is one of the most popular use-cases for Machine Learning.
 In this simple application ([github.com/konvica/read-presonal-data](https://github.com/konvica/read-presonal-data)), I leverage several libraries (`spacy`, `presidio`, `pymupdf`, `pytesseract`, `OpenCV`, `streamlit`) to process PDF or image documents and extract all personal and sensitive data like photos of a face or personal information.
 <p align="center">
     <img src="/images/personal_data.png" height="400px"/>
 </p>